f you use Excel to model businesses, business processes, or

 This formula would then be identical on all four sheets.
 Such parallel structures are cheaper to maintain because they're easier to understand.

 Placing related data on successive lines on the worksheet has advantages, especially if we name it cleverly.
 Excel has a number of capabilities that work well for contiguous ranges, but not at all (or incorrectly) for discontiguous (sometimes called compound or multiple) ranges.
 For example, even the most basic operation of copy and paste is unavailable for two rows separated by a third.
-To copy and paste this structure, you have to either do two copies and pastes, or copy and paste all three rows.
-Keeping related data in contiguous ranges gives you maximum access to Excel's capabilities.
+To copy and paste this structure, you must either do two copies and pastes, or copy and paste all three rows.
+Keeping related data in contiguous ranges gives you maximum access to Excel’s capabilities.

 Usually, your models predict the time evolution of business parameters in response to some initial conditions and assumptions.
-You always have the choice of setting things up so that increasing time moves in any one of four directions: up, down, left or right.
+You always have the choice of setting things up so that increasing time moves in any one of four directions: up, down, left, or right.
 Most people choose either down or right.
 Choose right.
 Excel has a variety of tools for maintaining spreadsheets, and they tend to work better if you set things up that way.
-Moreover, "increasing time to the right" is the conventional way to set things up, so you'll confuse people if you do it any other way.
+Moreover, “increasing time to the right” is the conventional way to set things up, so you’ll confuse people if you do it any other way.

-A commonly used design for financial models entails interspersing in the same row of data both the annual sum of the four quarters that contribute to that sum.
+A commonly used design for financial models entails interspersing in the same row of data the annual sum of the four quarters that contribute to that sum.
 When this is done, a typical row might schematically look like this:

-| Q1 | Q2 | Q3 | Q4 | Y1 | Q1 | Q2 | Q3 | Q4 | Y2 |
+Q1 | Q2 | Q3 | Q4 | Y1 | Q1 | Q2 | Q3 | Q4 | Y2 |

 "Rolling up" denotes the process of summing multiple contributions from different sources.
 For example, to compute the sales results for a company that divides its territory into regions, you would sum the sales results of each of the regions.
 So if you had streams of quarterly sales numbers, one for each region, the total sales would be the sum of the streams — you would "roll up" the streams.